 If the content is XML, it must be well-formed (e.g., have balanced opening and closing tags).

-A CDATA section may be used to avoid having to use replace characters of special significance in XML (e.g., ‘<’ and ‘&’) with character entities.
+A CDATA section may be used to avoid having to use replace characters of special significance in XML (e.g., “<” and “&”) with character entities.

 Location of schema files

-The schema files are available from the locations given below.
+The schema files are available from the locations listed in Table 28.

-Table 26.
+Table 28.
 Schema files locations